susanchapas/burning-brew/README.md

 - `npm start` runs `live-server` for auto-reload during development.
 - `npm run build` creates a small `dist/` directory with minified assets.

+## Final Words

+This project isn’t just another coffee site.
+It’s a fuel system for the reckless, the doers, the ones who refuse comfort.
+If you’re here, you’re not in for serenity.
+You’re here for heat, grit, ignition.

+Drink slow.
+Burn fast.
+Join the fossil order.